robamu/robamu.github.io/README.md

 hugo
 ```

 This will also update the files in the `public` submodule.
-To update the blog, checkout
-`main` inside the submodule first, then build the page and commit and push the newly generated
-website.
+The CI will automatically update
+the `gh-pages` branch, which will contain the static website.